terrestris/shogun-docs/docs/serverside-client-configuration/02-admin-client-conf.md

 ## Serverside Admin Configuration

-This document contains the list of global settings for the admin-client which can be configured via the `admin-client-config.jss` file.
+This document contains the list of global settings for the admin-client which can be configured via the `admin-client-config.js` file.
 This file is considered to be accessed by the client from the path `./config/admin-client-config.js`.
 A template containing all the default values can be found [here](https://github.com/terrestris/shogun-admin/blob/main/assets/fallbackConfig.js).

 | Name | Description | Default |
 | ---- | ----------- | ------- |